 Chemical filtration is usually provided by activated charcoal and ammonia filtering media.
 A lot of times you don't really need it once your tank is set up and the friendly bacteria are established and start doing their job.
 But if your tank has odors, then you can use aquarium charcoal in your filter to help remove the things that are making the water smell.
 If your water has too much ammonia in it, then you can use Ammo Carb or a similar product as a quick, temporary fix.

 There are four basic styles of filters used for fish and turtle tanks:

 If you do decide to use an internal filter, be very careful when installing it (or any electrical device) inside the tank.
 You have to be especially careful when running the wire to make sure that it doesn't run over any sharp surfaces that may damage or chafe the insulation.

 Canister filters are considered by most keepers to be the best kind of filters for a turtle tank.
 They usually mount under the tank in the cabinet or stand, so they don't take up space inside the tank.
 Canister filters provide excellent filtration, but they're also pretty expensive for the larger-capacity ones.
 I've already mentioned that I like the larger SunSun canister filters in terms of their excellent quality to cost ratio, but there are other very good filters, including (I am told by knowledgable friends) the Penn Plax Cascade canister filters.

 Hang-on-back filters (called "HOB" filters for short) hang on the back of the tank.
-This kind of filter usually won't work for a turtle tank unless the tank has a filter cutout, which many turtle tanks do.
+Hang-on-back aquarium filters usually won't work for a turtle tank unless the tank has a filter cutout, which many turtle tanks do.
 This is because the water level in a turtle tank is usually kept several inches below the top of the tank so the turtles can't escape; and because water seeks its own level, most HOB filters won't work if the water level is lower than the filter.
 The pump won't be able to siphon the water into the filter.